 We collaborated with our mate Helena Ruffell (the scientist we mention in our talks who’s studying the microplastics coming out of NZ wastewater treatment plants) to create THREE infosheets just for you that break down what the consultation is about and highlight things to think about for the submission.
 We’re not gonna lie, they’re probably still not the most exciting thing you can view or read on the internet, but hopefully they’re helpful.

 These aren’t meant to be an alternative to reading the consultation doc – please do still read the official government consultation document!!
 But hopefully they make that document slightly easier to digest.

 References for content in infosheets at the end of this post

-For those who are super keen, check out The Rubbish Trip’s submission!
+For those who are super keen, check out The Rubbish Trip’s submission (scroll down to see it in the PDF reader)!
 Please note that it’s not exactly short and snappy – it’s a bit technical.
 The submission form’s lack of paragraphing spacing options also makes it quite difficult to read.
 So, just a small warning that if you’re feeling overwhelmed by info already, then reading this submission might not help.
 However, if you are interested in going into some areas in more depth, reading our submission might fire off more ideas for you (even if you disagree with what we’ve written!) – we’ve certainly benefitted from chatting with some other waste geeks about what they have written or plan to write 😉